jovanSlavujevic96/ReStore_Dotnet-React-Redux/docs/create_dotnet_project.md

 1. navigate to API: `$ cd API/`
 2. `$ dotnet run`
 3. dotnet will return something like: `Now listening on: http://localhost:5113`

+for hot reload enable:
+`$ dotnet watch`

+if there are any issues with https certificates:
+1. `$ dotnet dev-certs https --clean`
+2. `$ dotnet dev-certs https --trust`